Best Paint Sprayer Reviews

 Use their 20 inch extension rod and save your back when painting your deck, fence, hard to reach places and your ceilings.

-The automatic priming helps users clean out missed items from the last cleaning session.
-It can spray up to 27 gallons per hour, which is 10% more than the output of other models in this brand.
+The automatic priming feature helps clear out any leftover paint from previous cleaning sessions, ensuring smooth operation.
+This sprayer can deliver up to 27 gallons per hour—about 10% more than comparable models from the same brand.

 Turn on the hose, pull the sprayer, and clean water flushes out the paint very quickly.
 There is no disassembly required for the cleaning process.
 Once your done with your sprayer, use Graco Pump Armor to protect the internal parts and the pump.